-Most of my research is in foundations of physics, in particular the foundations of quantum mechanics, and how the mathematical formalism of quantum mechanics informs us of problems outside of physics.
+Most of my research is in foundations and philosophy of physics, in particular the foundations of quantum mechanics, and how the mathematical formalism of quantum mechanics informs us of problems outside of physics.
 I am also interested in research in physics and math education, and in teacher preparation.
 A brief summary of my research can be found in the research section of this site.
 The section Publications has some of my papers in pdf, as well as my PhD dissertation and MSc thesis.

 I also enjoy teaching science at undergraduate and graduate levels.
 In the teaching section of this site you will find descriptions of some of the courses I taught, with links that I found useful, as well as courses that I am interested in teaching in the future.